Skip to main content

 Three parents or guardians from each school are selected each year to join Key Communicators.
 They meet monthly through most of the school year to learn about different aspects of the school district and offer feedback and ideas about certain topics.
 If you are interested in participating in Key Communicators, talk with your school principal.

-Each year there are openings for parents and community members on these standing committees.
-The positions are filled through an election by constituent groups among the people who attend a online public meeting on Nov.
-7, 2023, 6 to 7 p.m.
-Meeting details will be announced at a later time.
+Each year there are openings for parents and guardians and community members on these standing committees.
+The positions are filled through an election by constituent groups among the people who attend a online public meeting on Oct.
+16, 2024, 6 to 7 p.m.
 During this year’s meeting, the school district will be looking for parents to fill these committee positions:

 • BUDGET COMMITTEE: The committee reviews and provides input to the superintendent regarding board and districtwide initiatives and preliminary budget recommendations.
 The committee meets twice a month from late January through early May.
-There is one opening with a two-year term.
+There is two parent openings and one community member opening, each for a two-year term.

 • RESEARCH AND ASSESSMENT: The committee reviews proposals for research conducted in the district for approval and makes recommendations regarding the school district’s assessment program.
-The committee meets four times a year, usually in the late afternoon in November, January, March, and May.
-There is one opening on the committee this year, with a two-year term.
+The committee meets when research proposals are submitted and need to be reviewed.
+This is generally twice per year.
+There is one opening on the committee this year with a two-year term.

 • STUDENT RIGHTS AND RESPONSIBILITIES: The committee reviews and recommends revisions to the Exceptional Misconduct portion of Student Rights and Responsibility Handbook.
 It meets once a year, usually in May.
-There are two openings on the committee this year, with a two-year term.
+There are two openings this year with two-year terms.

 • INSTRUCTIONAL MATERIALS: The committee receives recommended materials from each curriculum development committee and makes recommendations to the school board for adoption.
-The committee has meetings in the afternoon two or three times a year.
-There are three openings, with a three-year term.
+The committee has meetings in the afternoon two or three times a year and committee members serve three-year terms.
+All parent/family positions are full this year.

 • SPECIAL PROGRAMS: The purpose of the committee is to foster communication and learn about the district’s multilingual education, intervention, highly capable, and special education programs and to provide input on annual applications and program evaluation efforts.
 The committee meets twice a year, usually in the late afternoon or evening.
 The committee is made up of parents, school staff, and administrators.
-There are five parents on the committee.
-There are no openings this year.
+There are five parent/family member openings each for a two-year term who have students receiving one of the following services:

 To serve on one of these committees, you must attend the meeting and be elected to the position by the other parents who attend that meeting.
 For more information, call 425-356-1220.